-Neem oil is an extremely useful “natural insecticide” coming from the nuts of the Neem tree.
+Neem oil, when used as a soil drench, is an extremely useful “natural insecticide” coming from the nuts of the Neem tree.

-The oil contains a naturally pesticidal compound called Azadirachtin, which is extremely useful for combating a wide variety of plant insect pests such as:
+The oil has many active ingredients.
+The most notable ingredient is the naturally pesticidal compound called Azadirachtin, an extremely useful compound for combating a wide variety of plant insect pests such as:

 - Japanese beetles

 - Mealybugs – read Does Neem Oil Kill Mealybugs?

 - Aphids (Plant Lice) – read Neem Oil For Aphids Feeding On Plants

 - Plant Scale